 2. Major’s Hill Park

-Major’s Hill Park is an excellent spot in downtown Ottawa to photograph tulips at the Canadian Tulip Festival.
+Major’s Hill Park is an excellent spot in downtown Ottawa to see the tulips at the Canadian Tulip Festival.
 Located between the Fairmont Chateau Laurier and the National Gallery of Canada, there are tulip beds waiting to be photographed with these two iconic Ottawa landmarks in the background.

 You can also frame Ottawa’s Notre Dame Cathedral with tulips.
 The possibilities in Major’s Hill Park are endless.

-Take a walk to Mackenzie Avenue for Tulip beds weaving through the park and capture the classic Tulip Festival shot of the National Gallery, Notre Dame Cathedral or the Fairmont Chateau Laurier framed with flowers.
-Many people do their fashion photo shoots here as well as the tulip beds are so plentiful throughout the park.
+Take a walk to Mackenzie Avenue for Tulip beds weaving through the park and capture the classic Tulip Festival shot of the National Gallery, Notre Dame Cathedral, or the Fairmont Chateau Laurier framed with flowers.
+Many people do their fashion photo shoots here, and the tulip beds are plentiful throughout the park.

 3. Canadian Museum of History